 This method can be called within certain events to retrieve the security token associated with the process that initiated the operation.
 If the query fails, this method returns INVALID_HANDLE_VALUE.

 The security token returned by this method can be passed to the Windows API's GetTokenInformation function to obtain more information about the process.
 This is particularly useful for implementing custom security checks; please refer to the Security Checks topic for more information.

 Important: When applications are finished using the returned security token, they must close it using the Windows API's CloseHandle function.

 Network Access Notes

-Applications monitoring a drive shared on the network may wish to obtain information about the network users accessing it (e.g., account names).
+For virtual drives shared on the network, applications may wish to obtain information about the network users accessing it (e.g., account names).
 Drives can be shared in several modes in Windows, which can affect the information retrievable via the security token this method returns:

-- Authenticated mode, in which case the network redirector (which, in general, is responsible for relaying remote drive requests to and from the system driver) will impersonate the network user, allowing that account's actual information to be retrieved.
+- Authenticated mode, in which case the Helper DLL (which, in general, is responsible for relaying remote drive requests to and from the system driver) will impersonate the network user, allowing that account's actual information to be retrieved.